arpy8/Vityarthi_Course_Completer/README.md

 # Vityarthi Course Completer
-Web automation program designed to complete your [Vityarthi Python Course](https://vityarthi.com/classes?sort=newest)!
+Web automation program designed to complete your [Vityarthi Course](https://vityarthi.com/classes?sort=newest)!
 This program is designed to help save you time and effort by automating the repetitive tasks of marking the videos as done.

 # Installation
 - Clone the repo using: